2007 Delaware State University shooting

 On September 21, 2007, two 17-year-old Delaware State University freshmen were shot on campus.
 One died 32 days later on October 23, from critical injuries sustained in the attack.
-A suspected perpetrator, Loyer D. Braden, a freshman from East Orange, New Jersey, was arrested and charged with attempted murder; the charges were dismissed in May 2009.
+A freshman student from East Orange, New Jersey, Loyer D. Braden, was arrested and charged with murder.
+However, the charges were dismissed in May 2009 due to a lack of evidence, as well as eyewitnesses saying that Braden was not the shooter.

 Events and university response

 On September 21, 2007, a perpetrator shot two 17-year-old Delaware State University students from the Washington, D.C. area, Shalita Middleton and Nathaniel Pugh, and shot at but did not wound a third student.
 Middleton died on October 23 from injuries sustained in the attack, without regaining consciousness.

 The university responded within 20 minutes of the shooting to notify students by web announcements, physically entering dorms, and telecommunications.
 Text messages were not sent at the time of the incident.
 The campus was kept on "limited access status" from Friday, September 21 through Sunday, September 23, with classes resuming on Monday, September 24.
 The university increased security patrols on campus following the incident.